jakubartur/nexa/doc/opgroup-tokens.md

 	 + Can use the same merkle proof technique (SPV or "simplified payment validation") used for transactions today.

 * Can be enabled via soft fork
 	+ Wallets do not need to add OP_GROUP functionality immediately.
-Wallets that are not upgraded or choose not to support OP_GROUP will likely not recognise tokens sent to the wallet and cannot accidentally spend these tokens as BCH in "normal" scripts.
+Wallets that are not upgraded or choose not to support OP_GROUP will likely not recognise tokens sent to the wallet and cannot accidentally spend these tokens as NEX in "normal" scripts.

 ## The format of this document